kumaran-14/dotfiles/README.md

 2. place it in  /etc/X11/xorg.conf
 To view laptop screen only
 1. backup and then delete  /etc/X11/xorg.conf

+See more info in the Display section below

 ##### Filesystem Partition

 1. /home is in different partition
 2. / is in different partition